anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-12-14 v0.0.66-a enabled support for variables in directive resolution so that they do not require serializing

 2023-12-14 v0.0.65-a added `lz:render` attribute directive

 2023-12-11 v0.0.64-a added specialized flexroute and flexrouter back for client side use